Cambodian opposition leader meets French envoy after house arrest lifted

 PHNOM PENH (Reuters) - Cambodian opposition leader Kem Sokha met the French ambassador on Monday after his house arrest was lifted, although he remains charged with treason and is banned from politics and leaving the country.

 Sokha greeted Ambassador Eva Nguyen Binh outside his home before going inside for talks.
+They made no statement after the meeting.

 Sokha’s house arrest was lifted as the European Union considers whether to cut preferential trade terms with Cambodia after a crackdown by Prime Minister Hun Sen, who has ruled with an iron grip for more than three decades.

+It also came days after self-exiled opposition party founder Sam Rainsy increased public scrutiny on Hun Sen in a high-profile return to the region from Paris.
+He had said he would go to Cambodia despite facing arrest on a criminal defamation conviction, but stopped in Malaysia, where he said he was rallying support.

-Cambodian authorities have arrested about 50 of Sokha’s supporters and other activists this year, accusing them of plotting a coup to overthrow Hun Sen.
+Cambodian authorities have arrested about 50 of Sokha’s banned opposition party supporters and other activists this year, accusing them of plotting a coup to overthrow Hun Sen.

 Sokha, 66, was arrested in 2017 and his Cambodia National Rescue Party (CNRP) was dissolved by the Supreme Court in the run-up to last year’s general election.